 Montana Rental Laws

-The Montana Landlord and Tenant Act requires all rental agreements to be written and include details such as the amount of rent, when it is due, late fees, the length of the rental term, the amount of the security deposit, the names and addresses of both parties, and the rights and responsibilities of each party.
+According to the Montana Landlord and Tenant Act, all rental agreements must be in writing and include information about the rent, when it is due, late fees, the duration of the lease, the size of the security deposit, the names and addresses of both parties, as well as the rights and obligations of each.

 Landlords in Montana are only permitted to request a security deposit of up to double the monthly rent.
 The tenant must be informed of the account name and location, and this deposit must be kept in an interest-bearing account.
 After the tenant vacates the property, the landlord has 30 days to repay the security deposit.